Home

 Overview

-Asia Submarine-cable Express (ASE), also known as Cahaya Malaysia, is a regional submarine cable system spanning 8,148 kilometres across East and Southeast Asia.
-It connects China, Japan, Malaysia, the Philippines, and Singapore, serving one of the world's most densely trafficked intra-Asian maritime corridors.
+The Asia Submarine-cable Express (ASE), also known as Cahaya Malaysia, is a submarine telecommunications cable system spanning 8,148 kilometers.
+It connects five countries in East and Southeast Asia: China, Japan, Malaysia, the Philippines, and Singapore.
+The system was designed to meet the growing demand for high-speed, low-latency connectivity in one of the world's most economically dynamic and densely trafficked regions.
+ASE entered service in 2012 and has since played a critical role in supporting regional and international communications infrastructure.

 Route and Landings